zerlinazl/starling-simulator/README.md

 - In file bird-shape.js, 4000 birds will fly into a bird shape.
 - In file rectangle.js, the birds are free to fly anywhere within the screen.

+To run: use index.html.
+Change the .js file it uses depending on which one you'd like to run.
 Change parameters within the code files to try out different bird flock sizes.
 Can change number of birds, average size of birds, minimum distance apart, how far each bird can see etc.